ariel055132/ML_DL/MultiClassPredictionOfCirrhosisOutcomes/readme.md

     * 1 (C, Censored): This means patient still being alive at the time of studying.
     * 2 (CL, Censored to Liver): The patient is censored, but the reason for censorship is specifically due to liver transplantation.

+# Result
+1. Version1/20231216_CirrhosisOutcomeBaselinePrediction_V1.csv
+   * Train baseline model with LGBMClassifier, Gradient Boosting, and Catboost.
+   * Use ensemble to obtain more accurate result.

+# Ranking --> TBD